How to Make Money on Twitter in 2021 (for Beginners)

 Most of these accounts already have some digital product they created for sale, most likely an ebook that they sell on Gumroad and promote through Twitter.

-(If you aren't familiar with Gumroad, it's the leading platform in 2020 for creators to sell their digital products and also manage affiliates who sell their products on their behalf for a commission.)
+(If you aren't familiar with Gumroad, it's the leading platform for creators to sell their digital products and also manage affiliates who sell their products on their behalf for a commission.)

 Note: If you're new to all of this, I'd definitely remove one layer of complexity (i.e. creating your own product, validating the demand thereof, figuring out the logistics of creation and distribution, etc.) and just focus on making the first dollar online by selling on behalf of others first.